Q. I’m in my 50s and have always wanted to start a business, am I too old?

 The good news is that more than half of people who start a business over the age of 50 say they are happier than they’ve ever been.
 There is help and advice out there too – the Prince’s Trust PRIME website has many case studies of ‘olderpreneurs’ successfully starting businesses and enjoying their new independent lifestyle.

 Being your own boss at any age can be most rewarding.
-This summer, unexpectedly, I saw 80 year old Rolf Harris perform in front of thousands of people and he was quite brilliant, amusing and talented.
+This summer, unexpectedly, I saw 80+ year old Bruce Forsyth perform in front of thousands of people and he was quite brilliant, amusing and talented.
 Age, as they say, is just a number.
+And if you need any more inspiration, read this great article: 10 reasons to start a business when you’re over 50.

 Latest posts by Anne Francis (see all)